fiso64/slsk-batchdl/README.md

 ### Notes:
 - The CSV file must use `"` as string delimiter and be encoded with UTF8
 - `--display single` and especially `double` can cause the printed lines to be duplicated or overwritten on some configurations.
 Use `simple` if that's an issue.
+- The server will ban you for 30 minutes if too many searches are performed within a short timespan.
+Adjust `--searches-per-time` and `--searches-time` in case it happens.
+By default it's configured to allow up to 34 searches every 220 seconds.
+These values were determined through experimentation as unfortunately I couldn't find any information regarding soulseek's rate limits, so they may be incorrect.
+You can also use `--random-login` to re-login with a random username and password automatically.